nats-io/nats.ex/README.md

 ## TLS Connections

 [NATS Server](https://github.com/nats-io/nats-server) is often configured to accept or require TLS connections.
-In order to connect to these clusters you"ll want to pass some extra TLS settings to your `Gnat` connection.
+In order to connect to these clusters you'll want to pass some extra TLS settings to your `Gnat` connection.

 ``` elixir
 # using a basic TLS connection